RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Evaluating Robot Trajectories with Humans and VLMs

 \subsection{Evaluating Robot Performance with Human Preference Feedback}

-While automated scoring provides scalability, human preference feedback remains essential for capturing nuanced aspects of robot behavior that numerical metrics may overlook.
-Our human evaluations are conducted through pairwise, double-blind comparisons of two policy execution videos drawn from the same simulation environment, under identical initial conditions and task instructions, following the protocol of~\cite{lmarena}.
+While automated scoring provides scalability, human preference feedback is essential to capture nuanced aspects of robot behavior that numerical metrics may overlook.
+Our human evaluations are conducted through pairwise, double-blind comparisons of two policy execution videos obtained from the same simulation environment, under identical initial conditions and task instructions, following the protocol of~\cite{lmarena}.
 For each comparison, evaluators provide two forms of feedback: (i) a preference label specifying which policy performed better overall or whether they are tied, and (ii) a free-form natural language explanation describing the rationale behind their choice.
-We use free-form explanations as a way to increase evaluator engagement and attention.We found that requiring written justification led to more accurate human annotations.
-We have included the web interface for pairwise comparisons in the Appendix \ref{sec:human_eval}.
+We use free-form explanations as a way to increase evaluator engagement and attention.
+We found that requiring written justification led to more accurate human annotations.
+We have included the web interface for pairwise comparisons in the Appendix \ref{sec:human_eval} and project page.